jonathanunderwood/openwrt-composer/README.md

 The mechanism by which these files end up in the firmware is that `openwrt-composer` writes them to disk and then passes them as the `FILES` argument when invoking the OpenWRT image builder.

+#### Option 2: using the `config` section in the manifest

+The `config` section of a firmware image specification is passed through [NetJSONConfig](http://netjsonconfig.openwisp.org/en/latest/) to produce a set of configuration files which are then included in the firmware image via the `FILES` argument of the OpenWRT Image Builder.

-A short (incomplete) examples is shown below:
+A short (incomplete) example is shown below:

 ```yaml
 firmwares: